Zopa Negotiation – Everything You Should Know

 In a negotiation, you seldom know how big or small the ZOPA is or whether there is room for agreement at all.
 If you prepare well, you will have set guidelines for yourself when to walk away.
 Thus, establishing one boundary of your ZOPA.

 However, the other party’s walkaway point will be unknown to you.
-The good thing is, you are both uncertain of your walkaways.
-This mutual uncertainty underlies much of the exchange of offers and counteroffers that follows.
+The good thing is, that you are both uncertain of your walkaways.
+This mutual uncertainty underlies much of the exchange of offers and counteroffers that follow.

 Mastering the Art of Negotiation